ocaml/dune/doc/hacking.rst

 Dune vendors some code that it uses internally.
 This is done to make installing dune easy as it requires nothing but an OCaml compiler as well as to prevent circular dependencies.
+Before vendoring, make sure that the license of the code allows it to be included in dune.

 The vendored code lives in the ``vendor/`` subdirectory.
 To vendor new code, create a shell script ``update-<library>.sh``, that will be launched from the ``vendor/`` folder to download and unpack the source and copy the necessary source files into the ``vendor/<library>`` folder.
-Try to keep the amount of source code imported minimal, e.g. leave out ``dune-project`` files.
+Try to keep the amount of source code imported minimal, e.g. leave out ``dune-project`` files, For the most part it should be enough to copy ``.ml`` and ``.mli`` files.
+Make sure to also include the license if there is such a file in the code to be vendored to stay compliant.

 As these sources get vendored not as sub-projects but parts of dune, you need to deal with ``public_name``.
 The preferred way is to remove the